Draft ECMA-426 / March 15, 2025

 The index map follows the form of the standard map.
 Like the regular source map, the file format is JSON with a top-level object.
 It shares the version and file field from the regular source map, but gains a new sections field.

-sections is an array of Section objects.
+The sections field is an array of objects with the following fields:

 The sections shall be sorted by starting position and the represented sections shall not overlap.